Is Your Criminal Record Keeping You From Working?

 Background Checks in Texas

 In Texas, background checks usually consist of public record information, available via the Department of Public Safety.
 In most cases, there is a rule which permits a prospective employer to go back up to seven years in your criminal history.
-However, some jobs require deeper scrutiny – for example, the Texas Business & Commerce Code allows employers to investigate back to an applicant’s 18th birthday if the job in question will pay more than $75,000 per year.
+However, some jobs require deeper scrutiny.
+For example, the Texas Business & Commerce Code allows employers to investigate back to an applicant’s 18th birthday if the job in question will pay more than $75,000 per year.
 Other exceptions exist as well.
 However, there are certain things an employer cannot find out, even when investigating you.
-For example, any conviction or plea that has been expunged or sealed (records of minors are often sealed) may not be viewed by prospective employers.
+Prospective employers may not view any conviction or plea that has been expunged or sealed (records of minors are often sealed).

 Handling the Interview

-Every job interview is different, but if you go into yours prepared, you have a higher chance of being hired, even with a record.
+Every job interview is different.
+You have a higher chance of being hired, even with a record, if you go into yours prepared.
 There are several ways you can increase your odds.
 Some include:

 - Try and anticipate the questions that will be asked.
 Depending on the type of job, the questions at the interview may be tailored in a way where you can truthfully answer in a way more likely to get you hired.
 For example, if a prospective employer asks if you have ever been convicted of a felony, and you have not – but you have filed a plea of no contest, you may answer truthfully that no, you have not been convicted.

 - Offer information up front, if possible.
-An employer will appreciate having the amount of work they must do decreased, and you will be in control of how your story is told.
+An employer will appreciate having the amount of work they must do decreased.
+You will control how your story is told.

 - Always tell the truth!
-If an employer discovers you have lied, you will not be hired, and there is a high likelihood that you would be terminated for being untruthful even if you get the job.
+An employer will not hire you if they discover you have lied, and there is a high likelihood that they will terminate you for being untruthful even if you get the job.
 Also, Texas law carries criminal penalties for lying about one’s criminal record to obtain a job in some fields, such as child care or any kind of governmental work.